matochondrion/reaction/README.md

 You can read more about the gem on their [Github page](https://github.com/rails/webpacker)

 ## Directory Structure

 The directory structure is basically the same as any rails application but with the following differences:

 1. The `app/javascript/` folder has a directory called `packs` and a host of other directories for adding your JS files to.
 2. Files related to front-end development like a `Gemfile`, `.babelrc`, `.eslintrc`, etc.

 ## How to set up the application

+Note: Testing with Node 12.3.1 resulted in errors during `yarn install`.
+Switching to Node 10.14.1 resolved the issue.

 - Run `bundle install` from the root directory to install ruby dependencies
 - Run `yarn install` to install npm packages
 - Run `rails db:setup` to setup the database
 - `rails s` to start the application

 ## Testing Rails API's

 The starter app already implements creating and listing boards.
 The associated tests are in `/test/integration/boards_api_test.rb`.
 Read this file to get an idea of about testing the request/response cycle of the API.
 To run your tests:

 ```